 Researchers are giving more and more attention to how language learners learn to read.
-The MegaGoal series contains explicit reading strategy tips for helping xii Teacher's Guide students to become better readers in the Teacher's Guide.
+The MegaGoal series contains explicit reading strategy tips for helping students to become better readers in the Teacher's Guide.
 These strategies relate specifically to the Reading, but can also be used for the presentation material, the Conversations, and activities that require reading.
 Periodically review the tips throughout the program to help students apply them automatically.